droonga/drnbench/README.md

 Drnbench provides two commands, for different styles of benchmarked servers.

- * `drnbench-reqrep`: benchmarks simple request-response style APIs.
+ * `drnbench-request-response`: benchmarks simple request-response style APIs.
- * `drnbench-pubsub`: benchmarks publish-subscribe style (including HTTP streaming) APIs.
+ * `drnbench-publish-subscribe`: benchmarks publish-subscribe style (including HTTP streaming) APIs.
    This command is not implemented yet.

 ## How to run benchmark?